arownz/arownz/README.md

 ### 🌿 About Me

-- 🔭 I’m currently working on [Lexia](https://github.com/arownz/godotcaps)
-- 🌱 I’m currently learning **Godot**
+- 👨‍💻 All of my projects/activities are available at [https://github.com/arownz/](https://github.com/arownz/)
+- 💬 Ask me about **React, Flutter, Godot**
 - 👯 I’m looking to collaborate on [Lexia](https://github.com/arownz/godotcaps)
-- 🤝 I’m looking for help with [Lexia](https://github.com/arownz/godotcaps)
-- 👨‍💻 All of my projects are available at [https://github.com/arownz/](https://github.com/arownz/)
-- 💬 Ask me about **React, Flutter, Godot**
 - 📫 How to reach me **pasionharold252002@gmail.com**

 <p align="center">